LearnToRunFast/CS_Notes/Go/Go.md

 5. `go get` Downloads the raw source code of other's package.
 6. `go test` Runs any tests associated with the current project.

-## Pacakage
+## Package

 There are two types of packages.

 1. `Executable`: Generates a file that we can run, only`main` is the executable package
 2. `Resuable`: Code used as 'helpers'.
-It's a good place to put resuable logic.
-Excepted `main`, other self defined package name will be treated as resuable package
+It's a good place to put reusable logic.
+Excepted `main`, other self defined package name will be treated as reusable package

 ```go
 // simple go sample